thabisonyambose/thabisonyambose/README.md

-- 👋 Hi, I’m @thabisonyambose
+- 👋 Hi, I’m Thabiso Nyambose, from SA
-- 👀 I’m interested in ...
+- 👀 I’m interested in Cyber security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CCNA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Developments
-- 📫 How to reach me ...
+- 📫 How to reach me thabisonyambose33@gmail.com

 <!---
 thabisonyambose/thabisonyambose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.